The 31 Most Awesome Road Trips From Chicago: Day Trips, Weekend Getaways, and Longer Excursions!

 st. louis road trip near me

-I visited during a frigid February cold spell and still had a great time.
+I’ve visited in the middle of summer, and during a frigid February cold spell, and always had a great time.
 St. Louis is a good place to visit any time of year because of its many indoor attractions.

 midwest road trip from chicago